 Secondly, ease of installation is important in creating a solid first impression.
 If it doesn’t go well, your consumer could get frustrated and jaded before they even begin to use it.

 However, when a designer or developer has been working on a product for months or even years at a time, it can be difficult to be objective and put themselves in the shoes of a brand new user.
 They might make accidental assumptions about how easy a certain step in the setup is.
-Or, they could end up placing their own design preferences above the customer’s needs.
+Or they could end up placing their own design preferences above the customer’s needs.

-First Impressions Count
+Alexa and Accents: First Impressions Count

 “How a customer opens a box must be one of the last things a typical product designer would consider.
 Yet for Apple, the inexpensive box merits as much attention as the high-margin electronic device instead,” writes Adam Lashinsky, author of Inside Apple.

 So, we thought, why not create our own?
 We do out-of-box experience testing on a day-to-day basis for our clients, so had all the equipment we needed to get the production rolling.
 The only thing we were missing was some tech to review!

 Naturally, the OOBE videos we make for our clients involve slightly fewer sound effects and giggles.
 And, they’re a lot more focused as the engineers who develop the product(s) are looking for very particular feedback on very particular functionalities.

 Reviewing the Amazon Echo Dot

 Thanks to our wonderful team, we were able to test Dutch, German, Chinese, Italian, Indonesian, and French accents.
-We managed to nab (and by nab, I mean purchase) an Echo Dot while we were across the border in the U.S., and quickly got to work.
+We managed to nab (and by nab, I mean an Echo Dot while we were across the border in the U.S., and quickly got to work.